 The rumors are true: Bowl cuts are back.
 Mullets are back.
 Bobs are back.
 And frankly, they’ve never looked better.
-With history repeating itself in a fabulous way, we thought we’d take a moment to shed light on these modern takes and offer a few options if you’re considering any of these head-turning looks.
+With history repeating itself in a fabulous way, we thought we’d take a moment to shed light on these new haircut trends and offer a few options if you’re considering any of these head-turning looks.

 THE BOWL CUT

 We’ve mentioned this look before in our Game of Thrones blog when Jamie Lannister strolled into the Seven Kingdoms with a shaggy little bowl shape and we were as smitten as ever.
 Now Netflix has a new leading lad with a curly head of cuteness in their series The King.
 This look is indicative of period pieces, which technically makes it a classic, right?